BREAKING NEWS

 Source: Orlando police; MEGA

-He was kidnapped by men in a van while riding his bike before being burned to the point his face was unrecognizable.
-Nearly 10 years later, his killers are still on the loose.
+A Florida teenager was kidnapped by men in a van while riding his bike before being burned to the point his face was unrecognizable.
+Over a decade later, his killers are still at large.

 Article continues below advertisement

-Joshua Johnson, 18 at the time, was riding his bike in the area of Mable Butler Avenue and Wilts Street in Orlando, Florida when he was forced into a dark-colored van by at least two unidentified Black men on Aug.
+On Aug.
+15, 2012, Joshua Johnson, then 18, was riding his bike in the area of Mable Butler Avenue and Wilts Street in Orlando when he was forced into a dark-colored van by at least two unidentified Black men on Aug.
 15, 2012, according to police.

 The Orlando Sentinel reported that the situation became more gruesome from there.
 Johnson's body was burned with his clothes tatters and his face unrecognizable.